Show All Answers

-No, depending on where you live, this service is provided by either Republic Services Corporation or Grants Pass Sanitation.
+No, depending on where you live, this service is provided by either Republic Services Corporation or Southern Oregon Sanitation.
 If you have any questions, please contact the Administration Department.

 If you see a street light that needs repair, please contact Pacific Power Call Center at 888-221-7070, or go to the form on their website.

 Too many animals, animal noise issues / animal nuisances in the city, call Public Safety at 541-450-6260.